aaronfranke/YingletCreator/WorkingAssets/README.txt

 UCU Paint is also used heavily in the texturing workflow.
 It can be downloaded from File->Preferences->Get Extensions (Search UCU Paint), or here: https://github.com/ucupumar/ucupaint

+UVToolkit is used for unwrapping, though is not strictly required